rancher/opni/README.md

 #### What's next?

  * v0.1.1 (released) allows you to view Opni's log anomaly insights **only** on a demo environment created on a VM
- * v0.1.2 (June 25, 2021) will allow you install Opni into your existing Kubernetes cluster and consume log insights from it
+ * v0.1.2 (Early July) will allow you install Opni into your existing Kubernetes cluster and consume log insights from it
  * v0.2.0 (Fall 2021) will introduce AI applied to metrics, kubernetes events, audit logs, and more!